How does Beauty Banks work?

 If your donation is made via Easho, it will be sorted and distributed to charities in need throughout mainland Britain.
 So far, we have delivered your donations to cities and towns in Scotland, Wales, and the North and South of England.

-If your donation is made to our Superdrug store partners in Manchester, or to a Beauty Spot drop off point, it will go to a local charity helping those living in poverty in that area.
+If your donation is made to our Superdrug store partners, or to a Beauty Spot drop off point, it will go to a local charity helping those living in poverty in that area.

 Does Beauty Banks operate outside the UK?